Athlon007/MOP/README.md

 <img align="right" src="images/icon.png" alt="icon" width=128 />

 MOP (Modern Optimization Plugin) is the ultimate performance enhancing project for My Summer Car.
-Seemingly improve framerate of MSC by up to 50 FPS!
+Quickly and easily improve FPS of MSC!

-The only FPS improver mod, that does all of this without any user interaction!
-No need to remember keybinds and select what things you want to disable at the time!
+The **only** mod that improves framerate seamlessly - without user having to do any configuration, pressing buttons, or any other magic tricks!
+Just install the mod and it's ready to go.

 Originates from [KruFPS](https://github.com/Krutonium/KruFPS).